gcmt/vessel.nvim/README.md

 #### lazy_load_buffers

- Some global marks might belong to files currently not loaded in memory.
-In this case the plugin can't retrieve the mark line content.
+ Some global marks or jumps might belong to files currently not loaded in memory.
+In this case the plugin can't retrieve the line content.

- Set this option to `false` to load in memory any such file as soon as you open the mark list window.
+ Set this option to `false` to load in memory any such file as soon as you open the mark or jump list window.

 ```lua
 vessel.opt.lazy_load_buffers = true